-THIEL: Post-2000 the main post-mortem was that you shouldn’t scale too quickly.
-And you had to do it you know fast but not too fast.
-And if you think about businesses that have failed because they scaled too quickly, there have been very few posts 2000.
-I think there have been a few companies I can point to in the last one or two years, so perhaps as of 2015/2016 people finally got over the hangover from 99/2000.
-But if you if you think about scaling there’s obviously a lot of businesses that scale too slowly.
-And then you expect there would be a lot that are scaling too fast, and it’s striking how few have scaled too fast in the last 17 years.
+THIEL: Post-2000, the main post-mortem was that you shouldn’t scale too quickly.
+And you had to do it fast, but not too fast.
+And if you think about businesses that have failed because they scaled too quickly, there have been very few post-2000—I think there have been a few companies I can point to in the last one or two years.
+So perhaps as of 2015-2016, people finally got over the hangover from ‘99-2000.
+But if you think about scaling, there’s obviously a lot of businesses that scale too slowly.
+You’d expect there to be a lot that are scaling too fast—and it’s striking how few have scaled too fast in the last 17 years.

-CHESKY: All of a sudden—we had gotten cloned.
+BRIAN CHESKY: And then all of a sudden, we had gotten cloned.
 So we had to expand really fast internationally.

-HOFFMAN: By “cloned,” Brian means websites had cropped up across Europe and Asia — that looked and worked a lot like Airbnb.
+HOFFMAN: By “cloned,” Brian means websites that had cropped up across Europe and Asia, that looked and worked a lot like Airbnb.
 They were backed by a behemoth of a company, Rocket Internet, based in Germany.
 Brian recognized the competitive threat, thanks to some sage advice from Michael Moritz, a partner at the venture capital firm, Sequoia.
 Brian and his co-founders invited Michael to their headquarters to discuss Airbnb’s expansion strategy.
-Back then, Airbnb’s “headquarters” was just a dingy apartment with a no shoes policy.
+Back then, Airbnb’s “headquarters” was just a dingy apartment with a no-shoes policy.